a-finance-bro/fpv-drift-car/README.md

 This car will not need any custom firmware, since the components come with it built-in, and I will be using ExpressLRS, which is a free and open-source firmware for RC receivers.

+Note regarding cost totals: The totals in the BOM and the table in the README are pre-tax.
+The total after tax for the two AliExpress parts is $24.18 and the total for the Radiomaster part is $27.39, for a total funding ask of $51.57.

 # Components
 Refer to the parts list at [BOM.csv](https://github.com/a-finance-bro/fpv-drift-car/blob/main/BOM.csv).

 For the latest, updated version of the BOM, see here: https://docs.google.com/spreadsheets/d/1Lv73VUDTXfWE0b1IzYuDMYUU8_JK1C5DVHMVwzFLLAM/edit?gid=0#gid=0

-This project's total funding request is $40.16.
+This project's total pre-tax/shipping/fees cost is $40.16.
 The total cost to build this project without borrowing an RC controller, FPV receiver, and battery is likely much higher, potentially upwards of $300 (an estimate for the parts I'm using is provided in the BOM).

 # BOM (table format)